-The Board of directors is responsible for determining the overall strategic direction and the proper risk management strategy and policies of the Company.
-It sets the appropriate risk level and tolerance of the Company.
-The risk strategy covers all the major risk areas in which the Company has significant exposure.
+The Board of directors is responsible for determining the overall strategic direction and the proper risk management strategy and policies of the Sub-fund.
+It sets the appropriate risk level and tolerance of the Sub-fund.
+The risk strategy covers all the major risk areas in which the Sub-fund has significant exposure.